garuda-linux/garuda-tools/README.md

 ### 2. buildpkg

 buildpkg is the chroot build script of garuda-tools.
-It it run in a abs/pkgbuilds directory which contains directories with PKGBUILD.
+It runs in an abs/pkgbuilds directory, which contains directories with PKGBUILD.

 ###### garuda-tools.conf supports the makepkg.conf variables